-At the end of your first and second semesters, you’ll also participate in 6-week practicums in a child care or preschool setting.
+At the end of your first and second semesters, you’ll also participate in practicums (i.e., 4 weeks and 6 weeks), in a child care or preschool setting.
 This real-world learning gives you a competitive edge in the workforce.

 Early childhood educators are in demand in Saskatchewan—and employers are especially eager to hire Saskatchewan Polytechnic grads because of your well-rounded knowledge and up-to-date skills.
 Look for ECE jobs in child care centres, preschools, family day homes, elementary school settings and even private homes.

 For more information, contact the Student Employment Services at the Saskatchewan Polytechnic campus nearest you.